 In addition to the Dual Degree Program, Georgia Southwestern State University offers a RETP program of study jointly with the College of Engineering at the Georgia Institute of Technology and a recently approved RETP program of study with Georgia Southern University in Civil, Mechanical and Electrical engineering.
 In its essence the RETP is a highly competitive and intensive transfer program which allows a student to study for only two years at Georgia Southwestern State University, followed by two years of study in a broad range of engineering fields at the Georgia Institute of Technology (Georgia Tech) or Georgia Southern University.
 The successful student in this program is awarded a Bachelor of Engineering degree from Georgia Tech or Georgia Southern in the chosen area of study.

-Courses Which Are to Be Part of the Study Program at Georgia Southwestern State University hours of humanities and twelve (12) semester hours of social science/modern language are required for all Georgia Tech degrees.
+Courses Which Are to Be Part of the Study Program at Georgia Southwestern State University

 The following courses in the specified areas must be included in the two-year study program taken at Georgia Southwestern State University.